atayziv/HR-ETL/README.md

 `poetry.lock` is auto-generated and should be committed.
 It should not be modified manually.

-### Assumes
+### Assumptions

-1. The input json file will be by the path to json file given into config.yaml file.
+1. The path to the input JSON file is specified in the `config.yaml` file.
-2. If got the same employee_id , means its the same person in the list twice
+2. Duplicate `employee_id` values indicate that the same person appears in the list more than once.
-3. We don't want to insert emplyess with 'Unkown' depatrment to our DB.
+3. Employees with the department listed as 'Unknown' should not be inserted into the database.
-4. "Concatenate `first_name` and `last_name` into a new field called `full_name`" :
+4. Concatenating `first_name` and `last_name` into a new field called `full_name` is to create a new field, not to replace any existing field.
-   means NEW field , NOT INSTEAD.
+5. Similarly, the `age` field should be a new addition and not a replacement of any existing data.
-5. Same last comment for 'age'.
+6. The MongoDB connection string provided in the config file is a placeholder, and clients should replace it with their specific connection string.
-6. The client has to put his MongoDB 'connection_string' , change the default one in config file.
+7. The output JSON file path is also configured in the same way as the input JSON file path.